General funds (listed A-Z)

 The Paley Trust Grants under £1,000 available for not-for-profit organisations that enhance the well-being of people aged over 60 in Brighton and Hove.
 Activities can include exercise groups, music groups, outings, social activities, equipment, and contributions to running costs.

 Sport England Movement Fund Between £300 and £15,000 available for projects that tackle inequalities and help get more people active (promote physical activity), for people that face barriers.
 For example, active travel, walking, cycling, dance, fitness and sports activities.
 Funding is awarded as either a contribution to a crowdfunding campaign or as a grant (Sport England will assess this).
 This fund replaces their Small Grants scheme and Active Together fund.
+February update: Sport England say they are currently prioritising organisations who have been effected by extreme weather and need emergency funds to help restore their sports facilities so activities can resume.

 Why do I need fundraising?